tolgaOzen/go-gotham/README.md

 }
 ```

-## Definitions
+## Definition

-A Definitions consists of parts where we write the dependencies required to create the object and where we can determine the life cycles of objects.
+The definition consists of parts where we write the dependencies required to create the object and where we can determine the life cycles of objects.

 #### Example